Research: Environment, Security and Mobility

-In 2022, our team (Tyler Valiquette, Dr. Gerson Scheidweiler & I) went to Pacaraima, Brazil’s border city with Venezuela to do participant observations in Brazil’s many humanitarian shelters.
-What we saw at the official border crossing was actually a lot of unofficial ones - trochas - informal paths that migrants take that are often dangerous and ruled by paramilitary and gangs.
-In this video, I am showing my students not just the trochas but also how porous or fuzzy borders are.
-A border is not always a big fence or a wall.
-Instead, here it is represented only by tiny white posts.
+In 2022, our team (Tyler Valiquette, Dr. Gerson Scheidweiler and I) travelled to Pacaraima, Brazil’s border city with Venezuela, to conduct participant observation in humanitarian shelters.
+What struck us at the official crossing were the many unofficial routes—trochas, informal paths migrants use that are often dangerous and controlled by paramilitaries and gangs.
+In this video, I show my students not only the trochas but also how porous and “fuzzy” borders can be: a border is not always a fence or wall; here, it is marked only by small white posts.

 -